 Pssst!
 Think your room is awesome and want to show it off?
 Contact the ORL about shooting a quick virtual tour of it!

 How do I find out more about Special Interest Housing & Theme Communities?

 Residence Staff members from the Office of Residence Life will be tabling in Bartol Hall every week from Spring Break through Housing Selection.
 Each night of tabling, current and/or future RAs will be present to answer questions, and provide brochures that are specific to Theme Communities.
-In addition, on March 25, April 2, and April 8, you can stop by for Theme Community specific nights, where Theme Community RAs will be present to give you a sense of what their community is all about.

 If I have lottery card number 2027 does it mean I am the #27 person in line on Junior Room Selection Night?

 Having lottery card 2027 doesn't necessarily mean that you will be #27 person in line.
 There are several reasons that this is not a "hard number."
 You can never predict how many students will be "pulled up" to other room selection nights.
 Some junior students will attend senior selection with their friends and be pulled up into rooms and suites.
 Some students have also already chosen rooms in Special Interest or Theme Communities, or assigned rooms through the Special Housing Accommodations.
 So in the end, it is too hard to predict exactly where you will fall in the line until you are actually here that night.
 Just plan ahead and be prepared for anything!

 What do I need to bring to room selection?

 You need to bring your lottery card and your Simmons ID.
 If you are a proxy for someone, you will also need to have their lottery card.